jacksonhiIIwaIker/jacksonhiIIwaIker/README.md

 dni pro - endo / ableist people

-we mainly like things like my guilt will not purify me , the moon i rot behind , scpf , hetalia , parkour civilzation , furhazard facility , yonkagor , and the butchery
+we mainly like things like my guilt will not purify me , the moon i rot behind , scpf , letters from 16 , parkour civilzation , furhazard facility , yonkagor , and the butchery

 <sub>also to clear up any confusion, i alternate from i / me and we / us because i feel most comfortable using it</sub>